-Advertised as a healthy, guilt-free way to enjoy your favorite fried foods, air fryers have experienced a recent surge in popularity.
+Advertised as a healthy, guilt-free way to enjoy your favorite fried foods, air fryers have become a popular kitchen appliance.

-They are claimed to help lower the fat content of popular foods like french fries, chicken wings, empanadas and fish sticks.
+Many claim that they help lower the fat content of popular foods like french fries, chicken wings, empanadas, and fish sticks.

 But just how healthy is cooking with an air fryer?

-This article will take a look at the evidence and determine if the benefits of using an air fryer really outweigh the risks.
+This article will take a look at the evidence and determine whether the benefits of using an air fryer really outweigh the risks.

-It works by circulating hot air that contains fine oil droplets around the food to produce a crunchy, crispy exterior.
+It works by circulating hot air around the food to produce a crunchy, crispy exterior.

-This also results in a chemical reaction known as the Maillard effect, which occurs between an amino acid and a reducing sugar in the presence of heat.
-It leads to alterations in the color and flavor of foods (1).
+This also results in a chemical reaction known as the Maillard reaction.
+It occurs when an amino acid and a reducing sugar react in the presence of heat and leads to alterations in the color and flavor of foods (

 Air-fried foods are touted as a healthy alternative to deep-fried foods, thanks to their lower content of fat and calories.

-Instead of completely submerging the food in oil, air-frying requires just a tablespoon of oil to achieve a similar taste and texture to deep-fried foods.
+Instead of completely submerging the food in oil, air-frying requires just a tablespoon (15 mL) of oil to achieve a similar taste and texture to deep-fried foods.

-Summary Air fryers are kitchen appliances that fry foods by circulating hot air around the food.
-Air-fried foods are believed to be healthier than deep-fried foods because they require less oil to produce a similar taste and texture.
+Air fryers are kitchen appliances that fry foods by circulating hot air around the food.
+It’s claimed that air-fried foods are healthier than deep-fried foods because they require less oil to produce a similar taste.

-Some manufacturers claim that using an air fryer can cut the fat content of fried foods by up to 75%.
+Some brands claim that using an air fryer instead of a deep fryer can help cut the foods’ fat content by up to 75%.

-This is because air fryers require significantly less fat than traditional deep fryers.
-While many recipes for deep-fried dishes call for up to 3 cups (750 ml) of oil, air-fried foods need only about 1 tablespoon (15 ml).
+This is because air fryers require significantly less fat for cooking than traditional deep fryers.
+While many recipes for deep-fried dishes call for up to 3 cups (750 mL) of oil, air-fried foods need only about 1 tablespoon (15 mL).

-This means that deep fryers use up to 50 times more oil than air fryers and, while not all of that oil is absorbed by the food, using an air fryer can significantly cut down on the overall fat content of your food.
+This means that deep fryers use up to 50 times more oil than air fryers.
+Even though the food does not absorb all of that oil, using an air fryer can significantly cut down on the overall fat content.

-One study compared the characteristics of deep-fried and air-fried french fries and found that air-frying resulted in a final product with substantially less fat but a similar color and moisture content (4).
+Studies comparing the characteristics of deep-fried and air-fried french fries found that air-frying resulted in a final product with substantially less fat and less crispy texture but a similar color and moisture content (

 Deep-fried foods aren’t just higher in fat, but they’re also higher in calories and may contribute to weight gain.

-One study of 33,542 Spanish adults found that a higher intake of fried foods was associated with a greater risk of obesity (7).
+One large review of studies found that a higher intake of fried foods was associated with a greater risk for obesity (

-If you’re looking to trim your waistline, swapping your deep-fried foods for air-fried foods can be a good place to start.
+If you’re looking to trim your waistline, swapping your deep-fried foods for air-fried foods may be a good place to start.

 Clocking in at 9 calories in every gram of fat, dietary fat contains over twice as many calories per gram as other macronutrients like protein and carbohydrates.

-Because air-fried foods are lower in fat than deep-fried products, switching to an air fryer may be an easy way to cut calories and promote weight loss.
+Because air-fried foods are lower in fat than deep-fried ones, switching to an air fryer may be an easy way to help cut calories and help you manage your weight.

-Air-fried foods are lower in fat than deep-fried foods, which may help reduce calorie intake and promote weight loss.
+Air-fried foods are lower in fat than deep-fried foods, which may help reduce calorie intake and help you manage your weight.

-Acrylamide is a compound formed in carbohydrate-rich foods during high-heat cooking methods like frying (8).
+Acrylamide is a compound formed in carbohydrate-rich foods during high heat cooking methods like frying (

-According to the International Agency for Research on Cancer, acrylamide is classified as a “probable carcinogen,” meaning that some research shows that acrylamide may be linked to the development of cancer (9).
+According to the International Agency for Research on Cancer, acrylamide is classified as a “probable human carcinogen,” meaning that some research shows that acrylamide may be linked to cancer development (

 However, it’s important to note that other harmful compounds may still be formed during the process of air-frying.

-Aldehydes, heterocyclic amines and polycyclic aromatic hydrocarbons are all other potentially dangerous chemicals that are formed with high-heat cooking and may be associated with a higher risk of cancer (12).
+Aldehydes, heterocyclic amines, and polycyclic aromatic hydrocarbons are all other potentially dangerous chemicals that are formed with high heat cooking and may be associated with a higher risk of cancer (

-Further research is needed to determine how air-frying may impact the formation of these compounds.
+Further research is needed to determine how air-frying may affect the formation of these compounds.

-Using an air fryer can reduce dietary acrylamide, a compound that may be associated with certain types of cancer, compared to deep-frying.
+Using an air fryer can reduce dietary acrylamide, a compound associated with cancer, when compared with deep-frying.

 Air-fried foods may be healthier than deep-fried foods in several ways.

-They are lower in fat, calories and even some potentially harmful compounds that are found in traditionally fried foods.
+They’re lower in fat, calories, and even some potentially harmful compounds that are found in traditionally fried foods.

-If you’re looking to lose weight or lower your fat intake without modifying or cutting down on fried foods, switching to an air fryer may be a good choice.
+If you’re looking to lose weight or lower your fat intake, switching to an air fryer may be a good choice instead of deep-frying.

-However, keep in mind that just because it may be a better option than deep-frying doesn’t mean that it’s a great option when it comes to your overall health.
+However, keep in mind that just because it may be a better option than deep-frying doesn’t mean that it’s the best option when it comes to your overall health.

-Summary Air-fried foods are lower in fat, calories and acrylamide than deep-fried foods, making them the healthier option.
+Air-fried foods are lower in fat, calories, and acrylamide than deep-fried foods, making them the healthier option.
 Nevertheless, these are still fried foods.

-Compared to deep-frying, using an air fryer can reduce the amount of fat, calories and potentially harmful compounds in your food.
+Compared with deep-frying, using an air fryer can reduce the amount of fat, calories, and potentially harmful compounds in your food.